-In today’s episode, Ryan talks with TSgt Stephanie Satinsky to discuss about the Health Professions Scholarship Program (HPSP).
+In today’s episode, Ryan talks with TSgt Stephanie Satinsky to discuss the Health Professions Scholarship Program (HPSP).
 Stephanie is the Air Force HPSP recruiter for the New England area.
-Ryan could have gone through this topic by himself but he wanted to bring in someone who can discuss the program as it is at the present moment.
+Ryan could have gone through this topic by himself, but he wanted to bring in someone who can discuss the program as it is at the present moment.

-What the scholarship covers:
+What the scholarship covers

 - Monthly stipend